traktuner/networkShareMounter/README.md

 ### Hints

-- There is a customNetworkShares array in the same defaults domain, that can be used to add additional shares by the user.
+- There is a `customNetworkShares` array in the same defaults domain, that can be used to add additional shares by the user.
-- If you want to change the installation directory, go to Build Settings > Deployment > Installation Directory.
+- If you want to change the installation directory, go to **Build Settings** > **Deployment** > **Installation Directory**.
 But keep in mind that you also have to change the path of the LaunchAgent.
 - If you don't want to use a configuration profile to distribute the array of shares, this command could be interesting for:

 ```sh